 While it is clear that the recent rise of populism is important, there is no consensus on why it has happened, why now, why in some countries and why not in others.
 There is no agreement whether it is actually a problem and why – and if it is a problem, what we should do about it.
 There is even no consensus on what populism actually is and how to measure it.

-This is why CEPR has started a Research and Policy Network on Populism and is now launching this VoxEU debate page on populism focusing on four broad questions:
+This is why CEPR started a Research and Policy Network on Populism and subsequently launched a VoxEU debate page on populism focusing on four broad questions:

 (1) What is populism, how to define it and how to quantify its rise?